Organizational structure of Jehovah's Witnesses

 Jehovah's Witnesses are organized hierarchically, and are led by the Governing Body of Jehovah's Witnesses from the Watch Tower Society's headquarters in Warwick, New York.
-The Governing Body, along with other "helpers", are organized into six committees responsible for various administrative functions within the global Witness community, including publication, assembly programs and evangelizing activity.
+The Governing Body, along with other "helpers", is organized into six committees responsible for various administrative functions within the global Witness community, including publication, assembly programs, and evangelizing activity.

-The Governing Body and its committees supervise operations of nearly one hundred branch offices worldwide.
-Each branch office oversees the activities of Jehovah's Witnesses in a particular country or region, and may include facilities for the publication and distribution of Watch Tower Society literature.
+The Governing Body and its committees supervise the operations of nearly one hundred branch offices worldwide.
+Each branch office oversees the activities of Jehovah's Witnesses in a particular country or region and may include facilities for the publication and distribution of Watch Tower Society literature.
 Directly appointed by the Governing Body, branch committees supervise administrative functions for congregations in their jurisdiction.
 Congregations are further organized into circuits of about twenty congregations each.
 The Governing Body directly appoints circuit overseers as its representatives to supervise activities within circuits.
 Headquarters representatives visit groups of branch offices to provide instruction and report the branch's activities to the Governing Body.

 Each congregation is served by a group of locally recommended male elders and ministerial servants, appointed by the circuit overseer.
-Elders take responsibility for congregational governance, pastoral work, setting meeting times, selecting speakers, conducting meetings, directing the public preaching work, and forming judicial committees to investigate and decide disciplinary action in cases where members are believed to have committed serious sins.
-Ministerial servants fulfil clerical and attendant duties, but may also teach and conduct meetings.
+Elders take responsibility for congregational governance, pastoral work, setting meeting times, selecting speakers, conducting meetings, directing the public preaching work, and forming committees to investigate and decide disciplinary action in cases where members are believed to have committed serious sins.
+Ministerial servants fulfill clerical and attendant duties, but may also teach and conduct meetings.